vijay-shankaranand/tp/docs/UserGuide.md

 <box type="warning" style="background-color: #C73852; color: white;">

-**WARNING**: This command is destructive.
+**WARNING:** This command is destructive.
 Once a tag is deleted, no contacts can be associated with the tag name.
 </box>

 Format: `delete_tag t/TAG_NAME`